Aleksandur21/Aleksandur21/README.md

  I'm a student of Information Technologies in Industry at Technical University of Sofia.

  👨‍💻About Me
- -Studying Information Technologies in Industry at Technical University of Sofia
+ -Studying Information Technologies in Industry at Technical University of Sofia<br>
- -Interested in programming and software development
+ -Interested in programming and software development<br>
  -Working with Python and C
  -Constantly learning and improving my skills
  -Enjoy solving technical challenges and building projects